 These forms of exercise are also very relaxing and are excellent ways to relieve muscle tension when you practice them as a regular part of your osteoporosis fitness tips routine.

 Resistance exercises count towards helping to build bone and they also strengthen muscles.
 Research has shown that applying this essential osteoporosis fitness tip decreases the risk of fractures and increases bone density.
 These exercises are performed by working against the resistance offered by another object.
 Some examples of resistance exercise include:

-- Elastic bands: these come in a different weights, offering varying amounts of resistance
+- - Elastic bands: these come in different weights, offering varying amounts of resistance

 In order to achieve the best results when doing resistance exercises, keep the following osteoporosis fitness tips in mind: